mslinn/awsLambdaTest/REST_API.md

 # REST API

+If you wish to type along and have not already performed the instructions on the [previous page](REGISTER.md) please do so now.

-## Step 2: Creating an API Gateway API
+## Create an API Gateway REST API

 Define a few environment variables: